-The rise of small-momentum susceptibilities can be elucidated by analyzing the phonon-mediated effective interactions between electrons.
-The $g^\prime$ contributes modulation in the EPC of momentum space, i.e.,~$g_\mathbf{q}=g+2g^\prime(\cos q_x+\cos q_y)$.
-When $g^\prime$ shares the same sign of $g$, the coupling is predominantly projected to small $\mathbf{q}$s.
-As the phonon-mediated dynamical interaction $V_{\rm eff}(\mathbf{q},\omega)={g_\mathbf{q}^2}/{M(\omega^2-\omega_{\rm ph}^2)}$ scales with $g_\mathbf{q}^2$, this modulation further affects the charge susceptibility at the corresponding momenta [see Figs.~\ref{fig2}(b) and (c)].
-As a side effect, the momentum dependence of the attractive $V_{\rm eff}$ also adjusts the $(\pi,\pi)$ charges instability.
-Due to the decrease and eventual negativity of $g_{\mathbf{q}=(\pi,\pi)}$ with rising $g^\prime$, the $V_{\rm eff}\propto g_\mathbf{q}^2$ displays a nonmonotonic dependence on $g^\prime$.
-Such a nonmonotonic relationship is also mirrored in the evolution of $\chi_{\rm c}(\mathbf{q}=(\pi,\pi))$.
+The emergence of small-momentum susceptibilities can be elucidated by analyzing the phonon-mediated effective interactions between electrons\,\cite{varelogiannis1996density}.
+The nearest-neighbor coupling $g^\prime$ modulates the EPC in momentum space, i.e.,~$g_\mathbf{q}=g+2g^\prime(\cos q_x+\cos q_y)$.
+When $g^\prime$ shares the same sign as $g$, the coupling is predominantly projected onto small momenta.
+As the phonon-mediated dynamical interaction $V_{\rm eff}(\mathbf{q},\omega)={g_\mathbf{q}^2}/{M(\omega^2-\omega_{\rm ph}^2)}$ scales with $g_\mathbf{q}^2$, this modulation further affects the charge susceptibility near the zone center, including the anticipated $(\pi/3,0)$ [see Figs.~\ref{fig:HubbardExtendedHolstein}(b) and (c)].
+Simultaneously, the momentum dependence of the attractive $V_{\rm eff}$ also adjusts the $(\pi,\pi)$ charge instability.
+As $g_{\mathbf{q}=(\pi,\pi)}$ decreases and eventually turns negative with increasing $g^\prime$, the $V_{\rm eff}\propto g_\mathbf{q}^2$ exhibits a nonmonotonic trend with respect to $g^\prime$.
+Such a nonmonotonic dependence is also reflected in the evolution of $\chi_{\rm c}(\mathbf{q}=(\pi,\pi))$.
 Alternatively, the impact of nonlocal EPC can be interpreted in the real-space picture.
-As shown in Fig.~\ref{fig2}(e), the presence of $g^\prime$ clusters electrons around an individual lattice displacement, which turns the short-range doublon-hole fluctuations to form a longer-range charge pattern.
+As shown in Fig.~\ref{fig:HubbardExtendedHolstein}(e), the presence of $g^\prime$ clusters electrons around individual lattice displacements, transforming short-range doublon-hole fluctuations into form a longer-range charge pattern.

-The association of $V_{\rm eff}$ and small-momentum charge instabilities suggests an independent origin of these intensities and their coexistence with (large-momentum) doublon-hole fluctuations induced by $U$.
+The relationship between $V_{\rm eff}$ and small-momentum charge instabilities suggests an independent origin for these intensities, allowing them to coexist with large-momentum doublon-hole fluctuations induced by $U$.
 These two interactions manifest minimal overlap in momentum space.
-As a demonstration, we set Hubbard $U$ to zero in the insets of Fig.~\ref{fig2}(d) and find that the DQMC-simulated charge susceptibility intensifies only near the zone center, with little intensity at $(\pi,\pi)$ compared to that of the HEH model [i.e., Fig.~\ref{fig2}(a)].
-With EPC of the same strength, these small-momentum susceptibilities are consistent for models with and without $U$.
-The Hubbard $U$ plays the role of determining the absolute value of charge susceptibility and its doping dependence, without which the maximum cannot be reached at 50\% doping.
+As a demonstration, we set Hubbard $U$ to zero in the insets of Fig.~\ref{fig:HubbardExtendedHolstein}(d) and find that the DQMC-simulated charge susceptibility intensifies only near the zone center, with negligible intensity at $(\pi,\pi)$ compared to that of the HEH model [i.e., Fig.~\ref{fig:HubbardExtendedHolstein}(a)].
+These small-momentum susceptibilities are consistent in models with and without $U$ when the EPC strength is the same.
+The Hubbard $U$ plays the role of determining the overall charge susceptibility and its doping dependence, necessary for achieving a maximum at 50\% doping.